cjthedj97/chowdown/readme.md

 # Chowdown

-A simple, plaintext recipe database for hackers
+A simple, plaintext recipe database for hackers.

+Be aware my version of chowdown has diverged from the orignal name sake by quite a bit as I have changed and modifided things.

 [https://recipes.saathoff.us](https://recipes.saathoff.us)